lexp-cloud/date_params/README.md

 # DateParams

-Dates passed in by date-pickers or text-input fields need to be converted from their string format to a ruby Date to be able to be saved and manipulated.
-This gem provides a simple controller add-on to facilitate the conversion.
+Dates and times passed in as strings date-pickers or time-pickers need to be converted from their string format to a ruby Date or DateTime to be able to be saved and manipulated.
+This gem provides two simple controller add-ons to facilitate the conversion.

 ## Installation

+Rails 3.x and Ruby 1.9.3 or 2.x required.

 Add this line to your application's Gemfile: